-28. Non-central air handling systems, i.e., individual room units that are used for heating and cooling purposes (fan-coil units, heat pump units, etc.) shall be equipped with permanent (cleanable) or replaceable filters.
+- 29. Non-central air handling systems, i.e., individual room units that are used for heating and cooling purposes (fan-coil units, heat pump units, etc.) shall be equipped with permanent (cleanable) or replaceable filters.
 The filters shall have a minimum efficiency of 68 percent weight arrestance.
 These units may be used as recirculating units only.
-All outdoor air requirements shall be met by a separate central air handling system with the proper filtration, as noted in Table 4 of the Appendix.
+All outdoor air requirements shall be met by a separate central air handling system with the proper filtration, as noted in Table 1 of the Appendix. - 30.
+For special needs pharmacy work area and equipment requirements refer to Laws and Regulations - Arkansas State Board of Pharmacy.

 SECTION 75: PHYSICAL FACILITIES, PLUMBING AND OTHER PIPING SYSTEMS.

-All plumbing systems shall be designed and installed in accordance with the requirements of the latest edition of the Arkansas State Plumbing Code and Laws, Rules, and Regulations Governing Boiler Inspection, Arkansas Department of Labor.
-Only metal piping or piping material of a type approved by the Arkansas Department of Health for corrosive wastes, etc., shall be permitted.
+All plumbing systems shall be designed and installed in accordance with the requirements of the latest edition of the Arkansas State Plumbing Code and the latest edition of the Laws, Rules, and Regulations Governing Boiler Inspection, Arkansas Department of Labor.

-A. Plumbing Fixtures.

-- 1. The material used for plumbing fixtures shall be nonabsorbent acid-resistant material. - 2.
+- A. Plumbing Fixtures. - 1.
+The material used for plumbing fixtures shall be nonabsorbent acid-resistant material. - 2.
 The water supply spout for lavatories and sinks required in patient care areas (except patient rooms) shall be mounted so that the discharge point is a minimum distance of five inches above the rim of the fixture. - 3.
 All fixtures used by medical and nursing staff and all lavatories used by patients and food handlers shall be trimmed with valves which can be operated without the use of hands.
 Where blade handles are used for this purpose, they shall not exceed four and one-half inches in length, except that handles on clinical sinks shall be not less than six inches long.
 (Automatic controls are acceptable.)
 Scrub sinks shall be trimmed with foot, knee or ultrasonic controls. - 4.
 Clinical sinks shall have an integral trap in which the upper portion of the water trap provides a visible seal. - 5.
-Shower bases and tubs shall provide non-slip walking surfaces.

-B. Water Supply Systems.

-- 1. Systems shall be designed to supply water at sufficient pressure to operate all fixtures and equipment during maximum demand periods. - 2.
+Shower bases and tubs shall provide non-slip walking surfaces. - B. Potable Water Supply Systems. - 1.
+Systems shall be designed to supply water at sufficient pressure to operate all fixtures and equipment during maximum demand periods. - 2.
 Each water service main, branch main, riser, and branch to a group of fixtures shall be valved.
 Stop valves shall be provided at each fixture.
 Appropriate panels for access shall be provided at all valves where required. - 3.
 Backflow preventers (vacuum breakers) shall be installed on hose bibs, laboratory sinks, janitors' sinks, bedpan flushing attachments, autopsy tables, and on all other fixtures to which hoses or tubing can be attached. - 4.
 Bedpan flushing devices shall be provided in each inpatient toilet room.
 Installation is optional in psychiatric and alcohol-abuse units where patients are ambulatory. - 5.
 The following standards shall apply to hot water systems: - a.
 The water-heating system shall have sufficient supply capacity at the temperatures and amounts indicated in Table 9 of the Appendix.
 Water temperature is measured at the point of use or inlet to the equipment.